dane-tool/dane-analysis/README.md

 Analysis and documentation to support the use of our data generation tool.

+The source code for the tool itself can be found at [`network-data-generation`](https://github.com/parkeraddison/network-data-generation).

 **Table of contents:**
 - [Getting started](#getting-started)
   - [Requirements](#requirements)